jliujack/yellowcake/content/posts/2021-08-16-debt-collection-how-to-get-your-money-back-legally-in-china.md

   China.
 This article provides a general guideline on how to collect debt in China.
 ---
-When doing business with a Chinese counter party, you may encounter the following situations:
+When doing business with a Chinese counterparty, you may encounter the following situations:

 *\- You have shipped goods to your Chinese purchaser, however, your Chinese purchaser refused to pay the final payment.*

 *\- You have placed an order with your Chinese supplier, however, your Chinese supplier refused to deliver the goods after the receipt of the first payment.
 Under such situation, you just want to get the first payment back from your Chinese supplier.*

 As you can see, debt collection is common in the international trade.
-Debt collection generally refers to collecting the payment from the counter party according to the laws and/or agreements.
+Debt collection generally refers to collecting the payment from the other side according to the laws and/or agreements.
 You might be worried about being outside of China, how you can collect the money owed to you in China.
 Well, we would like to briefly address your concerns in this article.

 **I. Prevention**